BlockFi Credit Card Review: Are $1,250+ of Perks and Bonuses Worth It?

 If the BlockFi credit card is the first bitcoin credit card you’re thinking of applying for, you’re not alone; the cryptocurrency credit card category is very new and few people are using crypto cards over legacy credit cards.

-BlockFi’s gist is simple: upon approval, you get a credit limit in USD and get 1.5% cash back in bitcoin on every purchase.
+BlockFi’s gist is simple: upon approval, you get a credit limit in USD and get 3.5% cashback in bitcoin on every purchase in the first 3 months, and then 1.5% on all purchases after.

 It’s an actual credit card–not a “debit card with perks” like that of some competitors.